Dossier · Research Record

 The preclinical record for BPC-157 has three structural limitations that any honest reading of the literature must acknowledge.

 The first is the concentration of authorship.
 The large majority of the preclinical efficacy and safety evidence was produced by the research group of Predrag Sikiric and Sven Seiwerth at the University of Zagreb.
-Independent replication of the core findings is limited.[1][16]
+Independent replication of the core findings — the LD1 not achieved, the NOAEL in rats and dogs, the tendon and anastomosis healing effects — is limited [1][16].
+The Jozwiak et al. 2025 systematic review notes this explicitly as a potential source of publication bias [2].

 The second is the scale of human evidence.
-Three small pilot studies cannot establish clinical-grade safety conclusions.
-The gap between ‘no adverse events in three pilot studies’ and ‘safe for human use’ is precisely the gap that randomized controlled trials are designed to fill.
-Those trials had not been completed as of 2025.[16]
+Three small pilot studies, totaling a handful of participants across three routes of administration, cannot establish clinical-grade safety conclusions.
+The gap between 'no adverse events in three pilot studies' and 'safe for human use' is precisely the gap that randomized controlled trials are designed to fill.
+Those trials had not been completed as of 2025 [16].

-The third is a theoretical concern raised by Jozwiak et al. in their 2025 review: excessive NO generation could theoretically promote angiogenesis in occult malignancies.[2]
+The third is a theoretical concern raised by Jozwiak et al. in their 2025 review: excessive NO generation could theoretically promote angiogenesis in occult malignancies [2].
 No empirical evidence for this effect has been observed in any study.
-It is a mechanistic inference, not an observed outcome.
+It is a mechanistic inference from the compound's angiogenic activity, not an observed outcome.
+It is noted here because the dossier records the full published discussion, not only the favorable data.